lilia97/npm-generatereference/README.md

-color() //to get a random color reference() //to generate the unique string tax(price, tax%) //to update the price value after taxation sale(price, disocunt%) //to update the price value after discounts/sales total(array) //to calculate the sum of the prices
+color() //to get a random color reference() //to generate the unique string tax(price, tax%) //to update the price value after taxation sale(price, discount%) //to update the price value after discounts/sales total(array) //to calculate the sum of the prices